bansupatel/Assign1/README.md

-For more information on Git, see the official Git documentation.
+For more information on Git, see the https://git-scm.com/